KostasSpirliev/math_puzzles/README.md

-# some_funny_stuff
+# math-puzzles
-Here you can find some tiny pieces of code and reports, that I wrote for myself to solve some curious math tasks
+Here you can find some tiny pieces of code and reports in R, that I wrote for myself to solve some curious math-pizzles